 The author's family on an outdoor adventure on San Juan Island.
 Credit: Lisette Wolter-McKinley

-When I first saw the 1000 Hours Outside idea, I was determined to make this our family New Year’s resolution.
-I’d never thought to do a family goal before, but the boon of our collectively surviving this pandemic (so far) seemed like as good a moment as any to start.
-The 1000 Hours Outside challenge is an idea started by Ginny Yurich, a Michigan mom who aims to encourage families to spend more time outdoors with their kids.
+When I first heard about the 1000 Hours Outside idea, I knew I wanted to make this our family’s New Year’s resolution.
+I’d never thought to do a family goal before, but putting a numerical target on our family outdoor time seemed like the perfect challenge for us.
+The 1000 Hours Outside movement is an idea started by Ginny Yurich, a Michigan mom who aims to encourage families to spend more time outdoors with their kids.

 Sadly, kids in the United States ages 8–12 average more than 1,400 hours of time on screens per year; it’s even more for teens.
 The idea behind the challenge is simple: If our kids can spend that much time being inactive, surely they can spend close to an equal amount being active outside.

 A jump in screen time

-Virtual school last year dramatically increased our son’s screen time.
-The main negative effect of this enormous jump was that he moved far less during the “school day.”
-In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside all year.
+Virtual school a couple of years ago dramatically increased our son’s screen time.
+Even now, back at school, many classrooms rely on devices far more than they did pre-pandemic.
+In an effort to make up for this — and to make sure the whole family is moving more — we have committed to spending three hours (on average) a day outside, all year long.
 Studies across the board have linked improved mental health, creativity and happiness with being outside, and in the midst of a pandemic, we could all use more of those things right now.